Ovarian Reserve Screening

 Antral follicles can be accurately counted and measured with a transvaginal ultrasound.
 The results of this test are based on the assumption that the number of antral follicles viewed on ultrasound indicates the number of primordial follicles (which contain immature eggs) in the ovary.
 We use this test to select the drugs and dosages of ovarian stimulation medications used at the beginning of an IVF cycle.

 To conduct ovarian volume assessment, a fertility doctor will use a transvaginal ultrasound to measure the length, width, and depth of each of a woman’s ovaries.
 A womans reproductive age can be measured by the size of her ovaries, which become smaller with time.
 As a result, women with larger ovaries tend to respond better to infertility drugs compared to women with smaller ovaries, and having smaller ovaries can also impact the success of IVF treatment.

 Contact us For Ovarian Reserve Testing

 Ovarian reserve tests are an important and reliable way to predict a woman’s ability to conceive, but they are not infallible.
 In some cases, women with abnormal ovarian reserve testing results are still able to conceive naturally.
 Still, an abnormal test does show that a woman is less likely to have a successful pregnancy and we can use these test results to better counsel our female patients regarding their reproductive potential and possible infertility treatment options.
-If you would like to know more about your ability to reproduce through ovarian reserve testing in the Los Angeles area, contact us today to schedule a consultation with an infertility doctor at the Center for Reproductive Health and Gynecology, serving Beverly Hills and Sherman Oaks.
+If you would like to know more about your ability to reproduce through ovarian reserve testing in the Los Angeles area, contact us today to schedule a consultation with an infertility doctor at the Center for Reproductive Health and Gynecology, serving Beverly Hills, Sherman Oaks, and Mexico.